allaboutevemirolive/trees-rs/README.md

 symlinks: 117, special_files: 0, total_items: 84266, size: 4.203 gigabytes
 ```

-We will run a simple benchmark to compare the performance of the tools.
-To ensure accurate results, clear the system cache by running the following command:
+To accurately compare tool performance, the system cache will be cleared before each command is executed using the following command:

 ```bash